hexojs/site/source/docs/writing.md

 title: Writing
 ---
-We're going to create the very first new post in the blog.
-You can modify the existing post "Hello World".
-But we recommended you to learn the `new` command.
+To create a new post, you can run the following command:

 ``` bash
 $ hexo new [layout] <title>
 ```

-You can set the layout of specified posts.
-It's `post` by default.
-You can modify `default_layout` in `_config.yml` to change the default layout.
+`post` is the default `layout`, but you can supply your own.
+You can change the default layout by editing the `default_layout` setting in `_config.yml`.

 ### Layout

-There're three default layouts in Hexo: `post`, `page` and `draft`.
-Each of them has different paths.
-Other customized layouts is same to `post`.
-They will be saved to `source/_posts` folder.
+There are three default layouts in Hexo: `post`, `page` and `draft`.
+Each of them is saved to a different path.
+Custom layouts are saved to the `source/_posts` folder.

 Layout | Path
 --- | ---